 WRITERS GUILD OF AMERICA, WEST, INC. on behalf of itself and its affiliate, WRITERS GUILD OF AMERICA, EAST, INC.

-By: /s/ Brian Walton Brian Walton, Exec.
+Brian Walton, Exec.
 Director, WGAw

-/s/ J. Nicholas Counter III J. Nicholas Counter III, President, AMPTP On behalf of the Companies represented by the AMPTP in the negotiation of the 1995 WGA - AMPTP MBA
+J. Nicholas Counter III, President, AMPTP On behalf of the Companies represented by the AMPTP in the negotiation of the 1995 WGA - AMPTP MBA

 SIDELETTER ON INFORMATIONAL PROGRAMS